Reputable boarding kennels and dog daycare will ask for proof that your dog’s been vaccinated against kennel cough before you send them.

 You must always get them checked by a vet if they seem unwell, go off their food or the breathing becomes laboured, rapid or both.
 These are signs that the condition may be declining.

-If you're worried about your dog's kennel cough symptoms, you can get a video consultation with a vet at any time of the night or day for free if you have one of our pet insurance policies.
+If you're worried about your dog's kennel cough symptoms, you can get unlimited, 24/7 online advice from a UK registered vet, any time of the night or day if you have one of our pet insurance policies.